Thinking about forming an S Corp? We’ve got your back.

 No grueling consultation calls with accountants who may prioritize their own financial interests over yours.

 Start taking control of your legal destiny today—check out our S Corp page now for more information on how we can make setting up shop easier than ever for you!

 Business Tax: What You Need to Know for the Upcoming Year

-2023 could become the best time to take the leap to become an S Corp, and we want to help you be successful!
-We’ve got an entire playlist about the things you need to know if you are or plan to be an S Corp over on our Youtube channel.
+2024 could become the best time to take the leap to become an S Corp, and we want to help you be successful!

-It’s also important to understand what options are available if you missed the s corp filing deadline but still want to proceed as an S Corp for the current year (yes, it IS still possible!)
+It’s also important to understand what options are available if you missed the election deadline but still want to proceed as an S Corp for the current year (yes, it IS still possible!)